Vienna Gasometers: Technical details

 The four Gasometers structures each held a cylindrical telescopic gas holder, each with a volume of about 90,000 m³ (3 million cu. ft.) seated in a water basin, each enclosed by a red-brick facade.
 They are each 70 m tall and 60 m in diameter.
 The Gasometers were gutted during the remodelling and only the brick exterior and parts of the roof were left standing.

 Coal gas was dry-distilled from coal and was stored in these containers before it was distributed into the city gas network.
 The "town gas" was originally used only by the street lamps, but in 1910, its use for cooking and heating in private homes was introduced.

-Today
+Indoor facilities

-Indoor facilities include a music hall (capacity 2000–3000 people), movie theatre, student dormitory, municipal archive, and so on.
-There are about 800 apartments (two thirds within the historic brick walls) with 1600 regular tenants, as well as about 70 student apartments with 250 students in residence.
+Indoor facilities include a music hall, a movie theatre, a student dormitory, and a municipal archive.
+There are about 800 apartments, two thirds within the historic brick walls, with 1600 regular tenants, as well as about 70 student apartments.